3mdeb/96boards-docs-wiki/Openstack.md

 ## Openstack Packages

-Do not follow any add-apt-repository steps (i.e. cloud-archive:liberty), or install any of the Openstack packages provided by the distribution.
+Do not enable the `cloud-archive:liberty` repository.

 ## NoSQL Database